duketran1996/optical-flow-segmentation-analysis/README.md

 ## Documents

-_ All our findings and documetations can be locate in: Automatic_Object_Segmentation_Report.pdf
+_ A summary of overall of our project: Automatic_Object_Segmentation_Poster.pdf _ All our findings and documetations is located in: Automatic_Object_Segmentation_Report.pdf

 ## Contribution